-Nothing beats the cool, water-filled fruits of watermelon on a hot summer day.
-But when your watermelon bursts on the vine before you've had a chance to harvest any, this can be a little disconcerting.
+Nothing beats the cool, water-filled fruits of watermelon on a hot summer day, but when your watermelon bursts on the vine before you've had a chance to harvest, this can be a little disconcerting.
 So what makes watermelons split in gardens and what can be done about it?
 Keep reading to find out.

 Causes of Watermelon Splits